Mediation Information and Assessment Meetings

 After this assessment, you or the mediator may decide that mediation is not the best approach for your separation.
-If that happens, the mediator will give you a form stating they have held an MIAM with you.
-UK family law states that couples need to have at least considered mediation before going to court, and this form is proof that you have done so.
+If that happens, the mediator will give you a form stating they have held a MIAM with you.
+English family law states that couples need to have at least considered mediation before going to court, and this form is proof that you have done so.

 You have several choices regarding how your mediation sessions will work.
 Not all trained mediators are lawyers, but some family lawyers are also trained in mediation.
 Even if your mediator is a lawyer, they will be an impartial third party and not acting for either you or for your firm of family law solicitors.